sebllns/kmhelpers/docs/commands/design.md

 **Step 3 — compose:** reads the manifest and the profile to generate index definition files in `OUTPUT_DIR/compose/`.

 **Updates** — if the compose layout file already exists from a previous run, the profile step is skipped and the existing layout is used directly.
-This allows re-running `lpc` to add new samples to an existing index without re-profiling.
+This allows re-running `design` to add new samples to an existing index without re-profiling.

 **False-positive rate** — a higher rate reduces Bloom-filter size and disk footprint.
 At query time the [findere](https://doi.org/10.1007/978-3-030-86692-1_13) algorithm compensates by querying $(k+z)$-mers, reducing the effective FP rate to $p^z$.
 Recommended: build with `--fp 0.25` (default), query with `-z 6`, giving $0.25^6 \approx 0.024\,\%$ effective FP rate.